 Others have doubled the investment needed.
 We’re looking at you Greece and Portugal.

-Hong Kong cancelled their program several years ago.
+Hong Kong canceled its program several years ago.

 Ireland’s immigrant investor program still exists, but the buy-in of purchasing property no longer exists.
 And the investment needed has doubled from one to two million.